Evolix/shellpki/README.md

             --replace-existing      if the certificate already exists, revoke it before creating a new one
 ~~~

-Revoke a client cert :
+Revoke a client certificate :

 ~~~
     shellpki revoke <commonName>